whitef0x0/node-email-verification/README.md

 ```

 - **verificationURL**: the URL for the user to click to verify their account. ```${URL}``` determines where the randomly generated part of the URL goes - it must be included.
+- **persistentUserModel**: the Mongoose Model for the persistent user.
 - **tempUserModel**: the Mongoose Model for the temporary user. you can generate the model by using ```generateTempUserModel``` and passing it the persistent User model you have defined, or you can define your own model in a separate file and pass it as an option in ```configure``` instead.
 - **tempUserCollection**: the name of the MongoDB collection for temporary users.
 - **transportOptions**: the options that will be passed to ```nodemailer.createTransport```. for more info, see the [NodeMailer documentation](https://github.com/andris9/Nodemailer) for more details.